hariwi/ocp-openldap/README.md

 ```

 Once this is setup you can access it via the browser at `http://localhost:8080/`.
-The Login DN is `cn=admin,dc=ibm,dc=com` and the password is defined in the values of this chart.
+The Login DN is `cn=admin,dc=myldap,dc=demo` and the password is defined in the values of this chart.

 ### Manage users via OpenShift